P-p-H-d/mlib/README.md

 ##### `type *name_get_write_buffer(snapshot_t snap)`

-Return a pointer to the active "in-progress" data of the snapshot `snap`.
+Return a borrowed pointer to the active "in-progress" data of the snapshot `snap`.
 It is the same as the last return from name_write.
 This function is thread-safe and performs atomic operation on the snapshot.

 ##### `type *name_get_read_buffer(snapshot_t snap)`

-Return a pointer to the last already read published data of the snapshot `snap`.
+Return a borrowed pointer to the last already read published data of the snapshot `snap`.
 It is the same as the last return from name_read.
 It doesn't perform any switch of the data that has to be read.
 This function is thread-safe and performs atomic operation on the snapshot.